leomotors/RTX-2090-TiFy/README.md

 - Linux ✔️
   - Ubuntu 20.04 on Windows Linux Subsystem (Kernel 5.10.43.3 with WSLg 1.0.26) on Windows 11 Build 22000
   - gcc 9.3.0
-  - wxWidgets Built with GTK 3
+  - wxWidgets Built from Source with GTK 3